Part III: Meet the Computational Biology Core

 Nathaniel holds a bachelor’s degree in Bioinformatics (2018) from Michigan Technological University.
 Prior to starting at MDIBL in 2018, he worked as a Research Assistant in Dr. Thomas Werner’s Molecular Genetics lab, studying the role of toolkit genes in the evolution of complex color patterns in Drosophila guttifera (vinegar fly).
 At MDIBL, his role transitions between generating educational materials and content, to developing stable, reproducible, and efficient Bioinformatics analysis tools and pipelines written in the Common Workflow Language.
 He is highly proficient in working with both Windows and Unix-based systems and is familiar with an array of data-science-related programming languages, including Python, R, and Perl.

 Chris joined the MDIBL Computational Biology Core in June of 2020.
 Prior to his role at MDIBL, Chris served as the Data Architect for the Advanced Computing Group at the University of Maine.
 Chris holds a technical degree in diesel and hydraulic technologies, a BA in Mathematics (2007) and a MA in Pure Mathematics (2009) from the University of Maine.
 He is also a Ph.D. candidate in the Computer Science Department at UMaine with a concentration in Artificial Intelligence.
-Chris also has extensive experience in teaching undergraduate mathematics courses specifically in the Algebra and Calculus series.
-In addition to his academic and research activities, Chris has extensive experience as a full-stack Software Engineer and has worked with several technology startups throughout the Bay Area.
+Chris has extensive experience in teaching undergraduate mathematics courses specifically in the Algebra and Calculus series.
+In addition to his academic and research activities, Chris is an experienced full-stack Software Engineer and worked with several technology startups throughout the Bay Area.

 2) What do we do in the MDIBL Computational Biology/Bioinformatics Core?

 The efforts of the Computational Biology Core are focused in a few fundamental areas: